 - Step 7 > Find the appropriate spot for your Whiskey Business Setup;

 - Step 8 > Recruit employees to start a whiskey business;

 - Step 9 > Create a Unique Brand for your whiskey business;

 - Step 10 > Buy Equipment to start production of whiskey;

-- Step 11 > Chalk out the plan of whiskey business operation;
+- Step 11 > Chalk out the plan for whiskey business operation;

-- Step 12 > Source the raw materials for producing distillery;
+- Step 12 > Source the raw materials for producing the distillery;

 - Step 13 > Start production of your distillery products;